Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Best-fit gap parameters for different values

-In this appendix, we summarize the best-fit parameters of the new pairing-gap form obtained from the cooling-curve optimization.
+In this appendix, we summarize the best-fit parameters of the new pairing-gap parametrization obtained from the cooling curve optimization at the canonical neutron star mass $M_{\mathrm{NS}} = 1.4\,M_\odot$.
+The parameters listed here correspond to the best-scoring (lowest $\chi^2$) gap functions shown in Fig.~\ref{q_gap_functions_and_tc_best_one}(a).

-Tables~\ref{tab:best_by_mass} and \ref{tab:best_by_q} list the six parameters that define the gap function: the maximum amplitude $\Delta_{\max}$, the fixed endpoints $k_0$ and $k_2$, the position of the peak $k_{\max}$, the width parameter $w$, and the asymmetry $\alpha$ (as defined in Section~\ref{sf_gap_model}).
+{Table~\ref{tab:best_by_q} lists the six parameters that fully define the neutron ${}^{3}\mathrm{P}_{2}$ pairing-gap function introduced in Section~\ref{sf_gap_model}: the maximum amplitude $\Delta_{\max}$, the fixed lower and upper endpoints $k_0$ and $k_2$, the location of the peak $k_{\max}$, the width parameter $w$, and the asymmetry parameter $\alpha$.
+These values are provided as reference data for reproducing the optimized gap functions.
+Their physical interpretation and $q$-dependent trends are discussed in Section~\ref{subsec:q_at_1p4}.}

-Table~\ref{tab:best_by_mass} corresponds to the optimal gaps shown in Fig.~\ref{mass_dependence_best_gap_and_tc}(a) for different stellar masses ($M=1.3$, $1.4$, and $1.5\,M_\odot$), while Table~\ref{tab:best_by_q} gives the best-fit parameters for several values of the optimization hyperparameter $q$ at fixed $1.4\,M_\odot$, corresponding to Fig.~\ref{q_gap_functions_and_tc_best_one}(a).
-These tables serve as reference data for reproducing the optimal gap functions, and detailed interpretations are discussed in Sections~\ref{subsec:mass_q019} and \ref{subsec:q_at_1p4}.